 IHS has previously noted that the diabetes market segment in Denmark is likely to experience continued strong growth, on the back of government projections for a 5.5% rise in new diabetes case per year.

 In order to reduce the cost per patient, the report recommends that health officials focus on a number of core policies, into funneling greater investment into improving secondary preventative care efforts and strengthening early detection screening for an estimated 200,000 undiagnosed diabetes cases.
 Early detection and screening of diabetes in general can also have positive health benefits in terms of reducing the risk of patients developing cardiovascular diseases (CVD).
-Separately, the Danish National Institute of Public Health (NPIH) has published a report (available in Danish) suggesting a significant rise in the number of Danish patients taking CVD medications in recent years.
+Separately, the Danish National Institute of Public Health (NPIH) has published a report suggesting a significant rise in the number of Danish patients taking CVD medications in recent years.
 The NPIH research indicates that an estimated 1.3 million Danish patients - or 41% of the national population over the age 35 years - takes at least one pharmaceutical product for CVD.
 These figures include medicines for high-blood pressure, high cholesterol and blood-thinning drugs.

 Implications and outlook:

 Type I and II diabetes will represent an increasingly high burden on health resources in Denmark.
 The healthcare system is better positioned than most countries to cope, and the new government has renewed its commitment to facilitating patient access to innovative medicines.
 Nonetheless treatment costs are expected to rise significantly in the years to come.
 Within a decade Denmark is facing a rise in societal and economic costs amounting to USD8.9 billion; Diabetes Foreningen reports about 40% of costs could be due to late diagnosis and chronic complications.

 Eóin Ryan is a Senior Life Sciences Analyst at IHS

 Posted 27 August 2015